afrank84/frankndok/docs/christianity/Sermons/LyingToTheHolySpirit_TheDangerOfSpiritualDeception.md

+---
+title: Lying to the Holy Spirit
+authors: [frank]
+tags: [ministry]
+---

 ## **Sermon Title: "Lying to the Holy Spirit: The Danger of Spiritual Deception"**

 ### Scripture: **Acts 5:1–11 (focus on v.3–4)**